abdullahmorrison/erobb221-twitch-extension/SubmissionFormTemplate.md

 ChangeLog:

-- changed the timer to throw tomatoes at the screen from 15 seconds to 30 seconds
+- Added tiles to the bingo board
+- Overlay: You can blur a part of the screen by holding ctrl, left-click and dragging the mouse over the area you want to blur
+- Overlay: You can hide the bingo board and prevent virtual tomatoes from being thrown on your display by clicking alt + shift, and left-click on the screen.
+A confirmation modal will appear to confirm that you want to hide the board and prevent virutal tomatoes from being thrown.

 Chatbot Commands: what happens if @abdullahmorrison or a moderator types one of these commands in erobb221's chat

 - !bingo: opens the overlay bingo board
 - !startthrowing: 30-second timer starts that allows the chat to throw virtual tomatoes at the screen by typing TomatoTime
   - Here is a demo video: https://github.com/abdullahmorrison/Erobb221TwitchExtension/tree/main#throwing-tomatoes

 External Links: